Russian anti-LGBTQ law: Enforcement trends and case law

 In the decade following the law’s adoption in 2013, enforcement was relatively limited at first but grew steadily over time.
 Only a handful of cases were brought annually in the early years (for example, 2 cases in 2013, rising to around 8–11 per year by the mid-2010s), often targeting individual activists engaged in one-person protests or social media posts supporting LGBTQ rights.
 By the late 2010s and early 2020s, the number of prosecutions increased (reaching 17–22 cases annually), and authorities began applying the law beyond street activism.
 Cases were brought against a wider range of defendants – including journalists and organizations – for acts like publishing interviews with openly gay people, displaying rainbow-themed imagery, or selling LGBTQ-related merchandise.

 Russian courts have interpreted the scope of “propaganda of non-traditional relationships” very broadly.
 In practice, almost any positive or neutral reference to LGBTQ people or relationships in a public context can be deemed illegal.
 For example, individuals have been prosecuted for posting images of same-sex couples on social networks, for displaying rainbow symbols, and for merely acknowledging one’s own non-heterosexual orientation in a positive light.
 In one 2023 case, a 27-year-old woman was fined a total of 900,000 rubles (over US$10,000) for posting online images from a music video and a film depicting same-sex romance; the court ruled that by posting the images “in open access” she was promoting non-traditional relations and creating a “distorted idea of the equal social value” of LGBTQ versus heterosexual relationships.

 2022 expansion and intensified enforcement

 In late 2022, amid a broader political crackdown during that year, Russia drastically expanded the “gay propaganda” restrictions.
 The amended law (often referred to as the second version of the legislation) prohibited positive depictions of LGBTQ relationships for all ages, not just content accessible to minors.
 Following these changes, enforcement surged to unprecedented levels.
 In 2023, authorities initiated well over a hundred cases under the various anti-LGBTQ provisions – a sharp increase compared to previous years.
 Approximately 180+ cases were prosecuted in 2023 alone, dwarfing the annual totals from 2013–2022 (when fewer than 100 cases cumulatively had been recorded).
+In November 2023, the Supreme Court also issued a ruling declaring the "international LGBT movement" to be an extremist group, imposing further restrictions on displaying any public support for LGBTQ-related causes.